Raven283/ast-codemods-presentation/examples/eslint/docs/rules/no-default-imports.md

-# Custom ESLint rule - disallow unnecessary semicolons
+# ESLint rule no-default-imports

-A ESLint rule that enforces the removal of any unnecessary semicolons
+A ESLint rule that disallows the use of default imports

 ### The general layout of ESLint rules